jmamma/MegaCommand_Design/README.md

 3) Build Order:

   1. ICS: RAM, Octal Latch, Shift Registers
   2. Arduino header.
   3. MEC switches (Make sure these sit completely flush with the board and are not leaning to one side)
   4. ICS: MIDI Optocouplers, HEX buffer, DAC
   5. LCD Trimmer
   6. Resistor arrays
-7. Capacitors
+  7. Capacitors.
+(Make sure the 0.1uF electrolytic cap fits when the arduino is connected)
   8. Resistors + diodes
-9. Encoders (Make sure these sit completely flush with board and are not leaning to one side)
+  9. Encoders (Make sure these sit completely flush with the board and are not leaning to one side)
  10. MIDI DIN ports.
  11. Power Jack (+9V tip)
+ 12. SDCard header
-12. Display
+ 13. Display
-13. LEDs (+ anode pin nearest to the bottom of the board for both LEDs. )
+ 14. LEDs (+ anode pin nearest to the bottom of the board for both LEDs. )
-14. Power switch. (optional, you can solder a short between the two right most pins on EG1212B location), or power the unit from USB
+ 15. Power switch. (optional, you can solder a short between the two right most pins on EG1212B

 The MIDI DIN ports and display should be installed last.